MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 ---
-title: Overview of Real-Time Analytics in Microsoft Fabric
+title: Overview of Real-Time Analytics
-description: Learn about Real-Time Analytics in Microsoft Fabric. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn about the capabilities of Real-Time Analytics and its integration with other experiences in Microsoft Fabric. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster
 ms.topic: conceptual
 ms.custom: build-2023, build-2023-dataai, build-2023-fabric
-ms.date: 07/13/2023
+ms.date: 09/28/2023
-ms.search.form: product-kusto, Overview
+ms.search.form: Overview
 ---
 # What is Real-Time Analytics in Fabric?